ozum/script-helper/README.md

 With `script-helper`, it is very easy to cerate custom script modules.

-Test coverage is 100%, and module is tested with real `npm install` command instead of mocks.
-This is why initialization of test is slow.
-Since, installed files are same files but in different location, coverage report cannot be calculated from them.
-To overcome, a few tests are performed twice, both on main module and on real installation.
-Tests on real installation are performed to get real results, and tests on module are performed to get coverage report.

 # Inspired

 Inspired by [kcd-scripts](https://github.com/kentcdodds/kcd-scripts) utility functions, thanks to Kent C. Dodds and all [contributors](https://github.com/kentcdodds/kcd-scripts#contributors).